 The fair value of each restricted share award is estimated on the date of grant based on the fair value of the Company's Class A or Class B common shares on that same date.
 The fair value of each option grant is estimated using the Black-Scholes option-pricing model, which requires inputs based on certain subjective assumptions, including the expected share price volatility, the expected term of the award, the risk-free interest rate, and expected dividends (see Note 8).
 Prior to May 2018, the Company was a private company and, accordingly, lacks company-specific historical and implied volatility information for its shares.
 Therefore, it estimates its expected share price volatility based on the historical volatility of publicly traded peer companies and expects to continue to do so until such time as it has adequate historical data regarding the volatility of its own traded share price.
 The expected term of the Company's options has been determined utilizing the "simplified" method for awards that qualify as "plain-vanilla" options.
 The expected term of options granted to non-employees is equal to the contractual term of the option award.
-The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of grant of the award for time periods approximately equal to the expected term of the award.
+The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of grant of the award for time periods approximately equal to the expected term of the award for time periods approximately equal to the expected term of the award for time periods approximately equal to the expected term of the award.
 Expected dividend yield is based on the fact that the Company has never paid cash dividends on common shares and does not expect to pay any cash dividends in the foreseeable future.